Mayfield (Newcastle - NSW)

 Mayfield has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of Nov 2025, the estimated population of the Mayfield (Newcastle - NSW) statistical area (Lv2) is around 10,240.
-This reflects an increase of 480 people since the 2021 Census, which reported a population of 9,760.
-The change was inferred from AreaSearch's estimation of the resident population at 10,030 following examination of the latest ERP data release by the ABS in June 2024 and an additional 98 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,282 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The Mayfield (Newcastle - NSW) (SA2)'s growth rate of 4.9% since the Census positions it within 0.8 percentage points of the non-metro area's growth rate of 5.7%, demonstrating competitive growth fundamentals.
-Overseas migration was primarily responsible for population growth in recent periods.
+As of February 2026, the population of the suburb of Mayfield (Newcastle - NSW) is estimated to be around 10,245.
+This reflects an increase of 485 people since the 2021 Census, which reported a population of 9,760.
+The change is inferred from the resident population of 10,030 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 102 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,283 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Mayfield's growth rate of 5.0% since census positions it within 0.9 percentage points of the Rest of NSW (5.9%).
+Population growth for the area was primarily driven by overseas migration during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Based on aggregated SA2-level projections, the Mayfield (Newcastle - NSW) (SA2) is expected to expand by 1,371 persons to 2041, reflecting an increase of 11.6% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+These aggregations are applied to all areas for years 2032 to 2041.
+By 2041, the suburb of Mayfield is expected to expand by 1,374 persons based on aggregated SA2-level projections, reflecting an increase of 11.6% in total over the 17-year period.

 Frequently Asked Questions - Population